joliet/joliet.github.io/_projects/kits-help-site-project.md

 **Outcome**
 <br>
-We are still collecting data, both in usage analytics and through interviews, on how people are using the new documentation.
+We are still collecting data, through both usage analytics and interviews, on how people are using the new documentation.
 So far, qualitative user feedback has been favorable.

 ---